How to Neighbor During the Christmas Season

 So, there are several ways this can happen to make it not seem as daunting as some of us may think.
 Here are some examples.

 Make It Easy

-Ask everyone to bring some sort of food to the party and give them ideas: appetizers of any kind, cheese and crackers, warm crock-pot finger foods, dips and chips, breads, and desserts.
+Ask everyone to bring some sort of food to the party and give them ideas: appetizers of any kind, cheese and crackers, warm crock-pot finger foods, dips and chips, bread, and desserts.
 Then, prepare something ahead of time from each of these to get the party started.
 This way you are not doing all the cooking and others feel more like this is their party and not “your” party.
 Welcome any ethnic foods by stating so on your invitation.

 Keep the Invitation Simple

-Keeping the invitation simple will send a message that this party is going to be a casual, conversational experience, not a formal, dress-your-best and be-on-your-best-behavior event.
+Keeping the invitation simple will send a message that this party is going to be a casual, conversational experience, not a formal, dress-your-best, and be-on-your-best-behavior event.
 The more we present something like this in a casual, friendly way, the more apt people are to consider it.

-Lastly, hand deliver the invitations to your neighbors’ houses face-to-face and invite them at their front door.
+Lastly, hand-deliver the invitations to your neighbors’ houses face-to-face and invite them at their front door.
 If they don’t answer the door, try again later that day, and if that doesn’t work, place the invitation somewhere at their door where they will see it.
 Also, you can call it a “Come and Go” or something similar so people can know they have a way of escape if needed.
 Most of all, deliver a message of love and acceptance with eagerness to get to know them.